 Step 4 - Report Your Crypto Income

-This form helps you report crypto income from crypto activities requiring little investments.
+This form helps you report crypto income from activities requiring little investment.
 These activities include airdrops, forks, crypto wages, etc.

 This is for income gotten from passive crypto investments.
 Crypto lending and staking fall into this category.